Zytegeist/what-is-git-demo/006-interactive-rebase.md

 ```

-What we want to use is fix and reword. \
-Change the first commit to `r` and the second commit to `f`
+We want to reword our first commit to be more semantic and we want to fix "like "squash", but discard this commit's log message".

 ```
 r 8c8f770 JIRA-006: My git commit message. f eddbd73 JIRA-006: Adding text to my interactive rebase markdown file.